MorrisMA/MAM65C02-Processor-Core/README.md

 external logic, and Release 1 targeted a single cycle memory like that provided by the distributed LUT RAMs of the target FPGAs.
 The approach used in Release 2 should make it much easier to adapt the M65C02 core.

+Release 2.1 has modified the core to export signals to an external memory controller that would allow the memory controller to drive the core logic with the required microcycle length value for the next microcycle.
+The test bench for the core is running in parallel with the original Release 1 (with zero page adressing corrected) core (M65C02_Base.v) so that a self-checking configuration is achieved between the two cores and the common test program.
+Release 2.1 also includes a modified memory model module, M65C02_RAM,v, that supports all three types of memory that is expected to be used with the core: LUT (page 0), BRAM (page 1 and internal program/data memory), and external pipelined SynchRAM.